vncnz/ratatoskr/README.md

 ## Known bugs
 - ~~Bluetooth devices object is sent with warning 1.0 instead of 0.0~~ Solved!
-- With bluetooth mouse, two icons appear (mouse and generic bt device)
+- With bluetooth mouse, sometimes two icons appear (mouse and generic bt device)

 ## TODOs
 - ~~Send only relevant updates (for example, ignore memory updates if less then 1% of change)~~ Done!